sjiaire/cr-site-natacha/content/rental_houses/kacyiru-townhouse.md

 Stay in this lovely semi-detached 3-bedroom furnished house located in the exclusive estate of Kacyiru nearby Minagri.
 Kacyiru is a residential neighborhood with several schools, shops and restaurants with easy access to the city center.

 This comfortable 2-storey residence is bright and airy.
 On the ground floor, it has a welcoming lounge, a beautiful kitchen, a storage room and a bathroom.
 Upstairs, there are 3 pretty bedrooms and a wide bathroom.
-In addition, high-speed internet and security service are available!

 Outdoor, there is a small garden, parking space and staff quarters.